wwwaldo/monte-carlo/report.md

 ## Conclusions.

-We have now seen that we can use random walks to solve Laplace's Problem.
+We have now seen that we can use hybrid random walks to solve Laplace's Problem.
-While the performance is not the best, we still get pretty good results.
+In spite of the method's observed and asymptotic convergence being worse than other methods, we were surprised by how accurate our overall solution was.
-It runs in time roughly proportional to $O\pars{Kh^{-1}}$, but it still takes a lot of time to converge.
+Our method runs in time roughly proportional to $O\pars{Kh^{-1}}$, but still takes a lot of time to converge.
-With regards to error,
-the average error was roughly proportional to $O\pars{\frac{1}{h\sqrt{K}}}$.
+With regards to error, the average error was roughly proportional to $O\pars{\frac{1}{h\sqrt{K}}}$.
 This means that in practice, this algorithm is not very efficient, but it is interesting from a theoretical standpoint.